MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/profilexml-overview.md

 **\$Servers**.
 Public or routable IP address or DNS name for the VPN gateway.
 It can point to the external IP of a gateway or a virtual IP for a server farm.
 Examples, 208.147.66.130 or vpn.contoso.com.

 **\$DnsSuffix**.
-Specifies one or more comma separated DNS suffixes.
-The first in the list is also used as the primary connection specific DNS suffix for the VPN Interface.
+Specifies one or more comma-separated DNS suffixes.
+The first in the list is also used as the primary connection-specific DNS suffix for the VPN Interface.
 The entire list will also be added into the SuffixSearchList.

 **\$DomainName**.
 Used to indicate the namespace to which the policy applies.
 When a Name query is issued, the DNS client compares the name in the query to all the namespaces under DomainNameInformationList to find a match.
 This parameter can be one of the following types: